piero-la-lune/Bumpy-Booby/README.md

 Copy all files, run `./` or `./index.php`, configure Bumpy Booby and enjoy !

-Note : you can delete folder "./public/css/app/", it is useless.
+Note : you can delete the `./public/css/app/` folder, it is useless.

 ### Backup

 Before any update, it's highly recommended to make a backup.
-You only need to save folder `./database/`.
+You only need to save the `./database/` folder.

 ### Requirements